youfbi008/discourse-plugin-tagger/README.md

 # Discourse Tagger Plugin

-EXPERIMENTAL !!!!

-**Attention**: this is an experimental brach of the Tagger-Plugin using the research-feature 'handlebars-injector' available on [this private branch for now](https://github.com/ligthyear/discourse/tree/handlebars-injector).

 A simple Plugin to allow users to attach labels (so called "tags") to their topics.

 ## Details